Incremental Update

 Upload Files

-After the update is built, upload the output files to the server matching baseUrl
+After the update is built, upload the output files to the server matching baseUrl in the configuration.

 The files to upload include: